-Provision for credit losses of \$235 million in the second quarter of 2024 primarily reflected the impact of portfolio activity.
-Provision for credit losses of \$390 million for the first six months of 2024 reflected the impact of portfolio activity and improved macroeconomic factors.
+Provision for credit losses of \$235 million \$243 million in the second third quarter of 2024 primarily reflected the impact of portfolio activity.
+Provision for credit losses of \$390 million \$633 million for the first six nine months of 2024 reflected the impact of portfolio activity and partially offset by an improved macroeconomic factors, outlook.